 Cannabidiol (CBD) is available in many forms, including oils, tablets, and creams.
-The ideal dosages vary depending on both its form and usage.
-There is little research, though, so doctors are not yet able to confirm the safe, beneficial dosages for each use.
+The ideal dosages vary depending on both the form and usage.

 CBD is an active ingredient in the cannabis plant.
-Products that contain CBD may provide some health benefits, but they can also pose risks.
+Products containing CBD may provide some health benefits, but they can also pose risks.

-CBD products are legal, though their legal status varies among states.
-The Food and Drug Administration (FDA) do not control most CBD products.
-As a result, the quality, amount of CBD per dose, and safety of the products can vary dramatically, and it is difficult to calculate an optimal dosage.
+The legal status of CBD products varies among states.
+The Food and Drug Administration (FDA) does not control most CBD products.
+The quality, amount of CBD per dose, and safety of the products can vary dramatically, and it is difficult to calculate an optimal dosage.

-This article looks at the dosages of CBD, including the research into which dosages are safe and effective, as well as the possible risks of using CBD products.
+This article looks at CBD dosages, including current research, factors influencing dosage, and the possible risks of using CBD products.

-The dosage for Epidiolex, a form of CBD oil, is as follows:
+The dosage for Epidiolex to treat seizures is as follows:

-- The starting dosage is 2.5 milligrams per kilogram of body weight (mg/kg) twice daily, making a total dosage of 5 mg/kg each day.
+- The starting dosage is 2.5 milligrams per kilogram of body weight (mg/kg) twice daily, making a total dosage of 5 mg/kg daily.

-- After 1 week, people may increase the dosage to 5 mg/kg twice daily, which is a total of 10 mg/kg per day.
+- After 1 week, people may increase the dosage to 5 mg/kg twice daily, to a total of 10 mg/kg daily.

-All other products that contain CBD fall outside FDA regulations, so there are no official guidelines for their dosage.
-Some manufacturers are advertising CBD products with unproven medical claims, and the quality and safety of these products can vary.
+All other CBD products fall outside FDA regulations, so there are no official guidelines for their dosage.
+Some manufacturers may advertise CBD products with unproven medical claims, and the quality and safety of these products can vary.

-Before using any other CBD products, a person should speak to their doctor about appropriate dosages.
+Before using CBD products, a person should speak with a qualified healthcare professional about appropriate dosages.

-The dosage that a person takes will depend on the method of administration that they are using and the specific product.
+The ideal CBD dosage depends on the method of administration and the specific product.
 Methods of administration include:

 - weight loss